 For questions regarding content submissions, please email email@example.com.
 To submit, either email firstname.lastname@example.org.
-Submissions for our inaugural issue are due by Tuesday, August 31st at 11:59pm EDT.
+Submissions for our second issue are due by Monday, August 15 at 11:59pm EDT.

-- A CV or resume for the manuscript’s author(s).
+- A CV or resume for the book review’s author(s).

 - Submissions to the Michigan Journal of Law & Society should conform to the following guidelines:

 - The entire document, including notes and references, should utilize 1-inch margins.
 The above-the-line body text and references should be 12 pt.
-Times New Roman, double-spaced.
+Times New Roman (or equivalent font), double-spaced.
 Footnotes may conform to Microsoft Word default fonts and spacing, and may be single-spaced.

 - Documents should be submitted in unlocked Word format.

 - Text and writing style should conform to The Chicago Manual of Style (17th ed.
 2017).
 Citations should appear in footnotes and conform to either The Chicago Manual of Style or the Bluebook: A Uniform System of Citation (21st ed.
 2020).
 Footnotes that are submitted in Chicago-style will be converted to Bluebook format.

 The Michigan Journal of Law & Society is a light-edit journal, meaning that authors are not required to accept MJLS’s stylistic suggestions.
 MJLS’s editing process will streamline and strengthen written work while reducing pressures to add citations or explanatory material, thus speeding up the process by which important scholarship can enter scholarly debate and inform the public consciousness.